007revad/Synology_HDD_db/README.md

 ### When to run the script

-DSM updates wil almost certainly overwrite the drive-compatibility database files so you may need to run the script after every DSM update.
-You would also have to re-run the script after DSM downloads a newer version of the drive-compatibility database, which can happen between DSM updates.
-The best option is to run the script every time the Synology boots, and the best way to do that is to setup a scheduled task to run the the script at boot-up.
+You would need to re-run the script after a DSM update.
+If you have DSM set to auto update the best option is to run the script every time the Synology boots, and the best way to do that is to setup a scheduled task to run the the script at boot-up.

 **Note:** After you first run the script you may need to reboot the Synology to see the effect of the changes.